kpachhai/hiero-improvement-proposals/hip-0000-template.md

 ## Specification
 The technical specification should describe the syntax and semantics of any new features.
 The specification should be detailed enough to allow competing, interoperable implementations for at least the current Hiero ecosystem.
+Details can include the low level design, and API/Protobuf definition.

 Some specifications are of exceptional size.
 If your HIP requires detail of this level, add the large segments of specification as files of the appropriate